seikochan/seikochan.github.io/_posts/2014-02-13-github-and-git-basics.markdown

 First, create a local directory where you would like all your files to be located.
 Then do the command 'git init', which will initialize git in the directory for that project.
 To verify that 'git init' worked, make sure that the .git file was created.

 {% highlight bash linenos %}
-[seikochan@localhost sample_test]$ git init
+[username@localhost sample_test]$ git init
-Initialized empty Git repository in /home/seikochan/Work/sample_test/.git/ [seikochan@localhost sample_test]$ ls -al total 12
+Initialized empty Git repository in /home/username/Work/sample_test/.git/ [username@localhost sample_test]$ ls -al total 12
 drwxrwxr-x.
-3 seikochan seikochan 4096 Mar 25 12:09 .
+3 username username 4096 Mar 25 12:09 .
 drwxrwxr-x.
-12 seikochan seikochan 4096 Mar 25 12:09 ..
+12 username username 4096 Mar 25 12:09 ..
 drwxrwxr-x.
-7 seikochan seikochan 4096 Mar 25 12:09 .git
+7 username username 4096 Mar 25 12:09 .git
 {% endhighlight %}

 2. add/modify content
 Next, you want to just add some content or, if you already have files setup, make some modifications.
 In this case I will just make a simple readme.

 {% highlight bash linenos %}
-[seikochan@localhost sample_test]$ vim README.md
+[username@localhost sample_test]$ vim README.md
-[seikochan@localhost sample_test]$ cat README.md
+[username@localhost sample_test]$ cat README.md
 This a sample test project to show the basic workflow of git and github.
-[seikochan@localhost sample_test]$ ls
+[username@localhost sample_test]$ ls
 README.md
 {% endhighlight %}